globaltravelreport/global-travel-report/content/articles/1-exploring-scotland-by-sea-a-cruise-adventure-from-australi.md

 ---
-title: |-
-  1. Exploring Scotland by Sea: A Cruise Adventure from Australia 2.
+title: 'Exploring Scotland by Sea: A Cruise Adventure from Australia'
 summary: >-
   **Setting Sail to Scotland: A Guide for Aussie Adventurers**